AXIHIXA/Memo/notes/cpp/effective_cpp_notes.md

 ### 📌 Item 8: Prefer `nullptr` to `0` and `NULL`

 - Prefer `nullptr` to `0` and `NULL`.
+    - Template type deduction will deduct `0` and `NULL` as their true type rather than the fallback meaning of null pointer.
 - Avoid overloading on integral and pointer types.
+    - Passing `0` or `NULL` to these overloaded functions will never call the pointer version.

 So here’s the deal: the literal `0` is an `int`, **not** a pointer.
 If C++ finds itself looking at `0` in a context where only a pointer can be used,